 Apple juice is one of the most popular juices in the world.
 It is almost always commercially made due to the sheer cost of manufacturing a clear juice.
 Apple juice is enjoyed year round and is widely available.
 Usually, apple juice is served cold.

-Apple cider is made and consumed during the fall.
-It is a popular drink around the fall and winter holidays.
+Apple cider is a popular drink around Thanksgiving, Christmas, and other fall and winter holidays.
 Apple cider is often made on the farm, but can be manufactured.
 When manufactured, the drink is pasteurized.
 When made at home, the drink is unpasteurized.
 The shelf life of apple cider is limited.
 Fermented or hard apple cider has a longer shelf life than soft cider.
 Apple cider is served cold or warm.

 Both apple juice and apple cider may be concentrated.
 Concentrated apple cider lengthens the shelf life and makes the drink available in the off-season as it allows the cider to be in a frozen state for use at any time.